Regulations for Professional and Practice-based Master’s Degrees by Examination and Thesis or Portfolio [MProf]

 These regulations govern the award of Doctoral Degrees by Examination and Thesis (Professional Doctorate – generically DProf – or a specifically named award) at Aberystwyth University.
 Professional and Practice-based Doctorates will be awarded in recognition of the successful completion of an approved taught programme of study, together with successful completion of further study and research.

-Research projects in Professional Master’s degrees are normally located within the candidate's profession or practice.
-In practice-based or practitioner Master’s, the candidate's output involves practice-related materials.
-For example, in the performing arts, the output involves a written component, which complements the practice-based element and includes both reflection and context, and one or more other artefacts, such as a novel (for creative writing), a portfolio of work (for art and design), or one or more performance pieces (for theatre studies, dance or music).
+Research projects in professional doctorates are normally located within the candidate's profession or practice.
+In practice-based or practitioner doctorates the candidate's output involves practice-related materials.
+For example, in the performing arts, the output involves a written component, which complements the practice-based element (this may be shorter than the traditional PhD thesis, and includes both reflection and context), and one or more other artefacts, such as a novel (for creative writing), a portfolio of work (for art and design), or one or more performance pieces (for theatre studies, dance or music).

-Professional Master’s are rooted in an academic discipline as well as in a profession (education, law and so on).
-Candidates whose research arises out of practice alone, who are not working in an academically related professional field and who spend most of their time learning in their work environment rather than with the higher education provider would be more likely to complete a practice-based Master’s.
-In both practice-based and Professional Master’s settings, the candidate's research may result directly in organisational or policy-related change.
+Professional doctorates are rooted in an academic discipline as well as in a profession (education, engineering, law and so on).
+Candidates whose research arises out of practice alone, who are not working in an academically related professional field and who spend most of their time learning in their work environment rather than with the higher education provider would be more likely to complete a practice-based doctorate.
+In both practice-based and professional doctorate settings, the candidate's research may result directly in organisational or policy-related change.

-The degree is intended to enable qualified professionals to engage in high level Continuing Professional Development (CPD) and to study at Master’s level while remaining in employment and closely associated with their profession/workplace.
+The regulations are intended to enable qualified professionals to engage in high level Continuing Professional Development (CPD) and to study at Master’s and up to doctoral level while remaining in employment and closely associated with their profession/workplace.